 Keeping the floor of the barn or goat shed as free of manure as possible will also help keep your goats' parasite load under control.

 I use a fan rake or leaf rake to clean the dirt floor of the goat shed.
-You'll find rakes in the garden department of the hardware store.
+You'll find rakes in the garden department of the hardware or home improvement store.

-Rake the straw and manure into a pile, then shovel it all up into a wheelbarrow.
+Rake the bedding into a pile, then shovel it all up into a wheelbarrow.
 Wheel it over to the compost pile and dump it.
 It's great fertilizer for your homestead garden.

 Free printable checklist